What is the Service Pupil Premium?

 The SPP is there for schools to provide mainly pastoral support for service children, whereas the Pupil Premium was introduced to raise attainment and accelerate progress within disadvantaged groups.
 Several members of staff have received additional training to help them meet the specific needs of service children.
 The support at Manor is;

-Mrs cartwright: ELSA support
+Mrs Cartwright: ELSA support

 Mrs Austin: ELSA support

-Mrs Hughes: ELSA support
+Mrs Cherry: ELSA support

 Mrs Cartwright and Mrs Austin: Nurture group team